simeg/dotfiles/docs/MAKE_TARGETS.md

 - Tracks performance trends over time

 **When to use**: When shell feels slow or for performance optimization

+### `make health-monitor`
+**Purpose**: Real-time system monitoring dashboard
+**What it does**:
+- Opens interactive dashboard with real-time metrics
+- Monitors system resources and performance
+- Provides live feedback on system health
+- Displays real-time performance indicators

+**When to use**: For real-time system monitoring and live performance analysis

+### `make health-analytics`
+**Purpose**: Package usage and performance analytics
+**What it does**:
+- Analyzes package usage patterns
+- Provides comprehensive performance analysis
+- Identifies optimization opportunities
+- Generates usage and performance reports

+**When to use**: For usage analysis and system optimization

+### `make snapshot`
+**Purpose**: Take system metrics snapshot
+**What it does**:
+- Captures current system metrics
+- Records performance baseline
+- Creates system state snapshot
+- Useful for tracking changes over time

+**When to use**: For creating system baselines or before major changes

+### `make setup-minimal`
+**Purpose**: Essential setup only (faster)
+**What it does**:
+- Performs core setup without optional components
+- Faster installation for development environments
+- Skips non-essential packages and configurations
+- Ideal for CI or lightweight setups

+**When to use**: When you need a quick, lightweight setup

 ### `make deps`
 **Purpose**: Check all dependencies